BY DR SPARKMAN FERGUSON

 Registrar, Bahamas Dental Council

-If you knew that two professional mouth cleanings a year would likely save you from gum disease, would you do it?
-I would, and hope, that you would.
+IF YOU knew that two professional mouth cleanings a year would likely save you from gum diseases would you do it?

 There are several types of gum diseases, and they have been classified by professional periodontal societies.
 However, for ease, I will refer to them simply as periodontal disease.
 They are given this name because these diseases attack and destroy all the tissues that surround and support teeth including the gums.

 Periodontal disease is generally a chronic inflammatory disease.
 The disease is caused by dental plaque, particularly in two if its forms (dental tartar and dental calculus)